Why doesn't this entity have a unique ID?

 Entity ID:

-• Entity with a unique ID: Entity ID can be adjusted freely (as long as it follows the format <domain>.<id> and does not result in duplicates in your Home Assistant).
-Keep in mind that if you change the entity ID, you also need to update the references, e.g., in automations and dashboards.
+• Entity with a unique ID: the entity ID can be changed freely, as long as it follows the format <domain>.<id> and does not collide with another entity.
+If you change the entity ID, remember to update the references in automations and dashboards.

-• Entity without a unique ID: Entity ID is considered a fixed, static identifier and cannot be changed.
+• Entity without a unique ID: the entity ID is treated as a fixed identifier and cannot be changed.